1.0 Human intelligence seems to have required an extraordinary set of coincidences

 4.0 Every living entity developed a 'brain' and 'thinks'

-of moving and of reproducing, and of sleeping.
-We can agree to call the feeding mechanism a ‘mouth’ and
+of reproducing, and of sleeping.
+We can agree to call the feeding mechanism a ‘mouth’ and the locomotion mechanism

-control center does, intelligence is not such a rarity as orthodoxy would lead us to believe.
-Under this
+control center 'does', intelligence is not such a rarity as orthodoxy would lead us to believe.
+Under this particular definition,

 Let’s make our next competition speed.
 Who would we suggest for the King of Sprint?

-If we consider 100 or 1000 meter dashes, perhaps the fastest animal that ever lived is our very own epoch’
+If we consider 100 or 1000 meter dashes, perhaps the fastest animal that ever lived is our very own epoch’s champion: the

-s champion: the cheetah (Fig. 2).
-Clocked at 60 mph, the cheetah is perhaps not even outrun by
+cheetah (Fig. 2).
+Clocked at 60 mph, the cheetah is perhaps not even outrun by prehistoric cheetahs.

 Fig. 1 King of the Road